dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 *analytics/debug/sql* resource will provide an SQL statement that returns the relevant content of the datavalue table.
 You can produce this SQL by doing a GET request with content type "text/html" or "text/plain" like below.
-The dimension and filter syntax is identical to regular analytics queries:
+The dimension and filter syntax are identical to regular analytics queries:

     /api/analytics/debug/sql?dimension=dx:fbfJHSPpUQD;cYeuwXTCPkU